 - Research Foci: history of political thought, with specialized interests in international law, theories of empire and race, black political thought and post-colonial political theory.

-Alice Goff - Assistant Professor, History
+Alice Goff - Assistant Professor, department of History

 Alice Goff is a historian of modern German cultural and intellectual life.
 Her research and teaching focus on the relationships between material objects and political thought in the eighteenth and nineteenth centuries.
 Goff’s current research traces the history of artworks caught up in the looting, iconoclasm, and shifting boundaries of German states during the French Revolution and Napoleonic wars and the consequences of their displacement for German political, religious, and intellectual practice at the beginning of the nineteenth century.
 Goff will join the University of Chicago in Fall 2017 after completing a post-doctoral fellowship with the Michigan Society of Fellows.
 She received her Ph.D. in History from the University of California, Berkeley in 2015.